 Changes in Dormitory Housing Beginning in July 2014

-Beginning July 2014, the fifth floor of the dormitory at the Perkins Center will be designated for female consumers while male consumers will continue to be housed on the second floor through fourth floor of the dormitory.
+Beginning July 2014, the fifth floor of the dormitory at the Perkins Center will be designated for female consumers while male consumers will continue to be housed on the second floor through the fourth floor of the dormitory.
 The fifth floor of the dormitory has traditionally housed male students.
 This change is being made to make more dormitory rooms available for female consumers.
 The availability of these dormitory rooms will greatly reduce the length of time needed for female consumers to be able to enroll at the Perkins Center.

 Video cameras will be used to monitor persons entering or leaving the fifth floor.
 A designated elevator will be programmed to stop only at the dorm lobby and fifth floor.
 It is a violation of the facility's Behavior Intervention Supports and Techniques program for consumers to be on dormitory floors or in rooms designated for consumers of the other gender.